 - Sealing the historic grates while maintain their architectural uniqueness

 Baumann then conducted an ASHRAE Level II energy audit and brought in historic masonry expert partner.
 The results of the energy audit generated additional recommendations for improving the property and provided budgeting numbers for future maintenance.

-As of beginning of 2018, the project team has created design and construction documentation and product specifications for replacing the roof of one of the buildings, repairing coping and flashing on the roof of a second building, and repairing portions of the historic masonry.
+The project team created design and construction documentation and product specifications for the replacement of the roof of one of the buildings, repairing coping and flashing on the roof of a second building, and repairing portions of the historic masonry.
 Baumann will coordinate the bidding process to select qualified local contractors, for the renovation of this historic building.

-Another phase of work is expected for 2018-2019 to continue implementation of energy conservation measures recommended in the energy audit.
+Another phase of work is expected to continue implementation of energy conservation measures recommended in the energy audit.